andyliza/aws-security-challenge/README.md

 Find the security gaps in the infrastructure deployed in the [Prerequisites Section](./00-Prerequisites-Lab/README.md)

+The security gaps are related to:
+- architecture
+- configurations
+- authentication

 ## How to login to your lab environment via Event Engine